akashgovind95/MultipleCopyPasteBuffer/README.md

 # Multiple Copy & Paste Buffers

 A Python implementation of multiple copy and paste buffers on Windows.
-Allows you to have copy multiple items at once and paste them as per need.
+Allows you to copy multiple items at once and paste them as per need.

 Index
 -----